Jump to Recipe

 Spicy Chicken Soup with noodles in plate

-This soup packs in lots of healthy ingredients, especially immunity boosting ones.
+This soup packs in lots of great ingredients, especially immunity boosting ones.

 • Ginger